 Student Opportunities & Services

-Archaeological field schools
+Archeological field schools

 The anthropology program offers one or more archaeological field schools for undergraduate students every year.
 In addition to 3-6 hours of course credit as ANT 351, the field school gives you an opportunity to acquire the basic skills required of a field archaeologist and to see if this is a career for you.